Home » Recipes » Creamy Roasted Garlic Cauliflower Chickpea Soup

 Crispy bacon.
 Of course, this is for the non-vegan.
 It adds extra smokiness and savory flavor to every bite.

-Roasted chickpeas.
-An addicting snack, roasted chickpeas are perfectly crisp and almost like croutons on top of your soup.
+Roasted chickpeas or cauliflower.
+An addicting snack, roasted chickpeas and/or cauliflower are perfectly crisp and almost like croutons on top of your soup.

-Dried parsley.
+Dried or fresh parsley.
 To add an extra pop of green and fresh flavor on top.
 You can also use fresh parsley if you like.

 What are your favorite soup toppings?
 Be sure to leave me a note in the comments section, I can't wait to try them!

 Reasons Why You'll Love This Roasted Garlic Cauliflower Chickpea Soup

 First and foremost, the flavors in this simple and Creamy Roasted Garlic Cauliflower Chickpea Soup is enough to convince anyone, however, here are a few more reasons why you’ll love this soup for dinner:

 It’s absolutely delicious—-creamy + velvety.
 I always try to ensure that my creamy soups are just that----creamy!
 So, using cream-based ingredients like a high-quality heavy creamy helps to achieve this best!

 Super easy to make and quick!
 I literally love making the most delicious weeknight meals that don't take a ton of time and effort and this recipe is it!
 Plus, no crazy clean-up!
 Can we say–Everything in a baking sheet, pot and blender?